 To prevent these diseases, apply a coating of fungicide on the susceptible parts when the buds appear and begin to open and ending at harvest time.

 Cold may be a factor in the mango tree not producing fruit.
 Mango trees are extremely susceptible to cold temperatures and should, therefore, be planted in the most protected area of the yard.
-Ideally, plant your mango tree 8-12 feet of the south or east side of the house in full sun to deter the issue of no mango fruit on trees.
+Ideally, plant your mango tree 8 to 12 feet (2-4 m.) of the south or east side of the house in full sun to deter the issue of no mango fruit on trees.

 Similarly, overwatering, as with the use of lawn sprinklers, may reduce fruiting or fruit quality.